jarrodthibodeau/json-derulo/README.md

 This will remove a dupe from a JSON value based on the key field, as well as the value relating to that key that is a dupe.
 An error will be returned if the value cannot be found or if there is no duplicates.
-This will rewrite the file with the dupe removed and return a stringifed JSON object with the dupe removed.
+This will rewrite the file with the dupe removed and return a promise with a stringifed JSON object with the dupe removed.

+## function removeAllDupesForKey(jsonFile, key)
+This will find every single possible duplicate for a key and remove them all.
+This returns a promise with a stringified JSON object with all the dupes missing as well as your JSON file overwritten with no dupes.
+Will return an error if no dupes are found.

 # Plans for the future